 Learn how to make this easy roasted half chicken recipe with crispy skin and juicy, tender meat.
-What would you ask more from a simple chicken?
+What more could you ask from a simple chicken dish?

-The results are always delightful, exactly what you would wish for in roasted chicken: tender, juicy meat, crispy skin, and a burst of flavor.
-Plus, roasting a half chicken takes significantly less time than roasting a whole one.
+The result?
+Exactly what you want from roasted chicken: juicy meat, golden crispy skin, and loads of flavor.
+Bonus: Roasting half a chicken is quicker than cooking a whole one.

-You can also grill chicken halves; it also goes faster than grilling a whole bird.
+You can also grill chicken halves; it cooks faster than a whole bird.

 Featured comment